 Italy first began to incorporate religious freedom as a component of its foreign policy during the second tenure of Franco Frattini as Minister of Foreign Affairs in 2008.
 Under Frattini, Italy's primary foreign policy concern related to religious freedom was the protection of Christian minorities, particularly in Pakistan.
-The major accomplishment of Frattini's three years in office was Italy's work to pass the UN Human Rights Council "Resolution on combating religious intolerance and violence against persons based on religion or belief" in 2011.114 was active till 2014.
-The purpose of the Committee was to "monitor and combat violations of religious freedom around the world."
-The Committee was led by a coordinator, Massimo Introvigne, and supported by two diplomats and two non-governmental representatives.
+The major accomplishment of Frattini's three years in office was Italy's work to pass the UN Human Rights Council "Resolution on combating religious intolerance and violence against persons based on religion or belief" in 2011.114

-Under Frattini's successor, Giulio Terzi di Sant'Agata, Italy took further steps to incorporate religious freedom as a component of its foreign policy, most notably through the establishment of the Italian Oversight Committee for Religious Freedom in 2012, which
+Under Frattini's successor, Giulio Terzi di Sant'Agata, Italy took further steps to incorporate religious freedom as a component of its foreign policy, most notably through the establishment of the Italian Oversight Committee for